Setting Up Subscription-Based Reporting

 In addition, the following rules apply:

-- If the change date equals the start date of the first subscription, the field
+• If the change date equals the start date of the first subscription, the field Initial is set.

-is set. - Subsequent metric records have filled the fields
+• Subsequent metric records have filled the fields Previous and Change.

-- A final metric record for an item is created only if the end date of the item actually reached (that is, if the end date equals the current date or a previous date), or if the subscription is canceled.
+• A final metric record for an item is created only if the end date of the item is actually reached (that is, if the end date equals the current date or a previous date), or if the subscription is canceled.

-- The final metric record is set to the end date of the item.
+• The final metric record is set to the day after the end date of the item.

-- Metrics are continued from upgraded subscriptions (related via the subscription field
+• Metrics are continued from upgraded subscriptions (related via the subscription field Previous Subscription).

 Account metrics generation example